Jisagi/Discord-guild-copy/README.md

 According to the recent [statement](https://support.discordapp.com/hc/en-us/articles/115002192352-Automated-user-accounts-self-bots000000) of the discord team, any kind of user accounts including so called SelfBots are forbidden.
 The script still allows you to backup a guild with a user account and stop after, but i still don't recommend it.
 Therefore, if you use this on a user account, it will be **at your own risk with the possibility of your account being banned from discord permanently!** Please don't come to me and complain if you get banned using this on a user account.

-The script executes quite a few api calls, therefore the execution on a user account is blocked at least to a certain point (see below).
 If you provide a user account token the script will backup the original guild and save it to a file but then stop the execution with a warning.
-From there on you just replace the user token with a bot token and rerun the script.
+You then just replace the user token with a bot token and rerun the script.
 It will automatically load the backup file and do its job.

-The most problematic part are the emojis.
-The deletion and creation of a guild with maxed out emojis will hit the rate limit.
-By default emojis will not be copied over to the new guild.
-If you only have around 25 or less emojis you might not run into a rate limit.
-I don't recommend using this if you have more.

 ## Installation & Usage
 1. Download the repository from github